baking steels | pizza peels | pizza cutters | flour for pizza | fantastic tomatoes

 Click here to see the Conductive Cooking 3/8-inch Deluxe 16 x 16 inches square pizza steel on Amazon. |

 THIS STEEL FROM NERDCHEF IS MASSIVE.
+Like the product description says, "Warning: It's heavy!"
 Measuring 14 inches by 16 inches, it's also a whopping half-inch thick and weighs 32 pounds.
 That kind of mass is great for pizza because it will retain more heat.
 When you're making multiple pizzas.
 It'll recover more quickly between pies.
 The downside: no fully 16-inch round pizzas with a 14 x 16 surface.
 But again, measure your oven.
 And be confident that your oven rack is up to the task of holding this kind of weight.
 Click here to see the NerdChef Steel Stone - High-Performance Baking Surface for Pizza .50" Thick - Ultimate at Amazon.

 |